 Market arguments are increasingly gaining ground in the public and political arena, trivialising exploitative practices such as prostitution and surrogacy.
 Let us take a look at the people who defend or condemn these practices.

-– The Opponents of surrogacy and prostitution share the same their ethical stand.
-They denounce the violation of human dignity which turn the human body into a commodity, reducing the individual to an object (the woman, but also the child in surrogacy) or to a so-called “service”, considering that putting another person’s body on the market is exploitation and an attack on the fundamental rights of the individual.
+– The Opponents of surrogacy and prostitution share the same their ethical position.
+They denounce the violation of human dignity that turn the human body into a commodity, reducing the individual to an object (the woman, but also the child in surrogacy) or to a so-called “service”, considering that putting another person’s body on the market is exploitation and an attack on the fundamental rights of the individual.

-Institutions accomplice of reproductive exploitation
+Institutions complicit in reproductive exploitation

 There are many similarities between prostitution and surrogacy, but surrogacy involves a heavy mobilisation of institutions in its favour :

-- the national health service.
-It should deal with the health problems of the population as a whole and not, as one journalist pointed out, with refercence to South Africa « Can we continue to legitimise investment in cutting-edge technologies and five-star luxury fertility clinics when our reproductive health sector is riddled with systemic inequalities?
+• The national health service.
+It should address the health problems of the population as a whole and not, as one journalist pointed out, with reference to South Africa «Can we continue to legitimise investment in cutting-edge technologies and five-star luxury fertility clinics when our reproductive health sector is riddled with systemic inequalities?
 Can we justify assisted reproductive technologies as essential when they continue to serve only a privileged few? »[3]

 [2] http://abolition-ms.org/nos-actions-fr/contexte-gpa/oui-la-gpa-transfrontiere-releve-de-la-traite-humaine-et-du-trafic-denfants/